Gary Union Station

 Union Station is a former union railway station in Gary, Indiana.
 It is located between the elevated lines of the Lake Shore and Michigan Southern Railway and Baltimore & Ohio Railroad and is just north of the Indiana Toll Road.
 Indiana Landmarks has placed the building on its 10 Most Endangered Places in Indiana list.
 The building is listed on the National Register of Historic Places.

 History

 New York Central Railroad's first station in Gary was a simple boxcar, which the railroad delivered to the town in 1906 at the behest of the United States Steel Corporation.
 The permanent station was built in 1910, just four years after the city was founded.

 The building was listed on the National Register of Historic Places in 2019.

+In 2023, telecommunications firm Digital Equity LLC, the City of Gary, and Decay Devils broke ground on construction on an adaptive reuse project to convert the depot into a fiber optic network operations center, job training center and community space.
+The project had a goal of opening by fall 2024.
+However, the project was paused indefinitely in 2024.

 Location

 The building faces west on Broadway.
 Because it sits between two raised rail lines, it is nearly invisible until one is next to it.
 The only sign still visible inside or outside the building is a painted notice on the front pillar that says “No Parking Cabs Only”.
 The method of construction has caused it to retain its structural integrity after 50 years of abandonment.